-Section 895 of the Wisconsin Statutes defines "wrongful death" as a death that is caused by "a wrongful act, neglect or default," and makes a civil lawsuit an option when the deceased person could have pursued their own personal injury claim, had they lived.
-The idea is that, although the deceased person can no longer bring a personal injury claim, certain other people can -- in the form of a wrongful death lawsuit.
+Wisconsin law defines a "wrongful death" as a death that is caused by another party's "wrongful act, neglect or default," in a situation when the deceased could have file a personal injury lawsuit had he or she lived.
+The idea is that, although the deceased person can no longer bring a personal injury claim, certain other people can—in the form of a wrongful death lawsuit.
 (Wis.
 Stat. § 895.03 (2021).)

 As with other types of personal injury cases, a range of events or actions can be the basis for a wrongful death lawsuit, including: